jaspector

 County permit requirements cover additions, alterations, structural modifications, demolition, occupancy/use changes, floodplain work, major roof deck/sheathing replacement, certain siding work, and qualifying accessory structures.

-Typical processing time is Baltimore County does not post a general countywide building permit review estimate on the permit pages reviewed..
+Building permit processing times in Parkville, Baltimore County, MD typically run Baltimore County does not post a general countywide building permit review estimate on the permit pages reviewed..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Parkville, Baltimore County, MD.
 The following work is generally exempt: Detached one-story accessory structures and similar uses under 120 square feet outside county exclusion zones; Low decks within county exemption conditions; Flag poles and bases; Retaining walls under 3 feet; Certain sidewalks and driveways; Finish work such as painting, carpeting, tiling, cabinets, and countertops; Small prefabricated swimming pools under county thresholds; Swings and accessory playground equipment; Certain limited nonstructural alterations; Replacement of deck boards/nailers without increasing dimensions; Roof work limited to two shingle layers where roof-deck replacement trigger is not met.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.